Skip Navigation

 By Plane

-Inverness has an airport served by British Airways (in the form of Loganair, a franchise partner), Easyjet, BMI, Eastern Airways, Aer Aran, Ryanair and Highland Airways.
+Inverness has an airport served by regular flights from Flybe for British Airways (and in the form of Loganair, a franchise partner), and Easyjet.
+Helvectic Airlines flies to/from Zürich (from May 2012 onwards) while there are seaonsal flights as well to/from Düsseldorf and Frankfurt with Lufthansa.
 It is sited between Nairn and Inverness and accessible from the Inverness - Aberdeen road.
-Limited charter services fly out from this airport.
+A small range of charter services serve this airport, details at the Inverness Airport website.
 A taxi from the airport into the city costs between £10 and £15.
-There is an good bus service, with departures every half hour to Inverness and connections to Nairn.
+There is a good bus service, with departures every half hour to Inverness and connections to Nairn.

 By Train